ravindasenarath/aws-saa/README.md

   - Multi AZ
     - SYNC replication
     - One DNS automatic failover
     - Not used for scaling
+    - Can't do cross region

   - **Can set up read replicas as multi AZ for DR**
   - Single AZ to multi AZ zero down time operation